flayner2/TaIGa/README.txt

 ## TaIGa's Outputs:

 If TaIGa runs successfuly, it will print a message to the screen to inform so.
-There is no '-v' or '--verbose' option, so there's no way (yet) to disable TaIGas chit-chat.
+There is no '-v' or '--verbose' option, so there's no way (yet) to disable TaIGa's chit-chat.
 One way of working around this is to run TaIGa and send its output to a placeholder file, like so:

     $ python3 TaIGa.py [input file] [output path] [e-mail] > log.txt